davidbrochart/pangeo-irstea/Welcome.md

 # Welcome

+The `notebooks` directory consists of the following notebooks:
-Open `notebooks/empty.ipynb` for an empty notebook.
+- `empty.ipynb`: an empty notebook.
+- `getting_started.ipynb`: an example notebook for extracting precipitation data.